H4ppy-04/urban-cli/README.md

   <code>A command line interface for the infamous <a href="https://www.urbandictionary.com/">Urban Dictionary</a></code>
 </div>

+## Development Note
+> **Warning**
+>
+> Urban is undergoing a comprehensive rework due to the fact that everything is currently being developed within a single monolithic file.
+As part of this process, the development on the main branch has been temporarily paused while work continues on other branches.
+If you’d like to learn more details about the rework, please refer to [`rework.html`](https://gh-syn.github.io/urban-cli/rework.html) in the wiki.

 <h2>Wiki</h2>
 Please take a moment to check out the <a href="https://gh-syn.github.io/urban-cli/index.html">wiki</a> for detailed information on installation, contributing, etc.